 I love to get question in my inbox.
 One of the questions was: I changed my garage into a living space, insulated the roof and walls and changed the glass panes.
 Can I apply for subsidies?
 The answer is no. Only the original ground floor will count for subsidies.
 Others are seen as later additions, and not applicable for subsidies.

 This list is not complete.
 This Dutch governmental website has all the information you need.

 The measures you can take

-Do you still have single glass panels in your windows or old double glass panels?
-Changing the glass panels to extra insulated (HR++) or 3-layered glass panels can be a good solution to reduce energy.
+Do you still have single-glass panels in your windows or old double-glass panes?
+Changing the glass panes to extra insulated (HR++) or triple glass panes can be a good solution to reduce energy.
 It is even more effective if you need to renew window cases as well.
 Do you want to know more?
 Just check this blog.

 The most cost-efficient measures you can take are insulating your cavity wall and roof.
 You will earn it back within 10 years.
-But also floor insulation is worth investing.
+But also, floor insulation is worth investing in.